iCliniq Logo

 What Can Be the Reasons for Dry Scalp?

-Weather changes: Cold weather dries out the skin all over your body, including your scalp.
-Blasting the heat can also be drying.
+• Weather Changes: Cold weather dries out the skin all over the body, including the scalp.
+Blasting the heat can also cause drying.

-Dandruff: Dandruff can seem like the result of a dry scalp, but it can happen for many reasons, including a yeast-like fungus that feeds on the oils in your scalp.
-Dandruff is a symptom due to a skin condition known as seborrheic dermatitis; it is eczema.
+• Dandruff: Dandruff can seem like the result of a dry scalp, but it can happen for many reasons, including a yeast-like fungus that feeds on the oils in the scalp.
+Dandruff is a symptom of a skin condition known as seborrheic dermatitis; it is eczema.
 This causes redness on the scalp, itching, and flaking on areas of skin, especially where there are lots of sebaceous glands.

-Allergies: It often runs in families, so if one or both of your parents had eczema, the chances are high for the kids to have.
-Soap, detergent, stress, and changes in the weather can cause dry eczema patches to form on your scalp.
-You may also have dryness on your hands, elbows, face, and the backs of your knees.
+• Allergies: It often runs in families, so if one or both of the parents have eczema, the chances are high for the kids to have it.
+Soap, detergent, stress, and changes in the weather can cause dry eczema patches to form on the scalp.
+One may also have dryness on the hands, elbows, face, and the backs of the knees.

-Scalp psoriasis: In psoriasis, your immune system makes your skin cells multiply faster than usual.
+• Scalp Psoriasis: In psoriasis, the immune system makes the skin cells multiply faster than usual.
 These cells build up on the skin's surface and create dry, itchy patches.

 • Drink plenty of water.